ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 With AI increasingly integral to workflows across industries, cybersecurity in 2024 must keep pace with new vulnerabilities unique to AI.

-As organizations use AI to automate processes and enhance productivity, they also face a new era of cyber threats, from automated malware and AI-driven phishing to malicious exploitation of vulnerabilities in machine learning (ML) models.
+As organizations use AI to automate processes and enhance productivity, they face a new era of cyber threats, from automated malware and AI-driven phishing to malicious exploitation of vulnerabilities in machine learning (ML) models.

 This article explores the main threats, challenges, and best practices for securing AI-based workflows.